 Because it takes several weeks for the lesions to heal and form scars after a pulmonary vein ablation, it is common to experience AFib early during the recovery period.
 Rarely, AFib may be worse for a few weeks after the procedure and may be related to inflammation where the lesions were created.
 In most patients, these episodes subside within one to three months.

-New ablation with advanced MRI mapping Traditionally, a catheter is used to identify the areas of the atria to target for ablation.
+Traditionally, a catheter is used to identify the areas of the atria to target for ablation.
 Tampa General Hospital is the only hospital in the Tampa Bay area offering a new advanced mapping technique done on the MRI, to provide better diagnostic information to develop a personalized treatment plan of areas to target and improves the success rate of ablation.
-Click here to read more about abalation with advanced MRI mapping .
+Click here to read more about ablation with advanced MRI mapping.